apache/druid/docs/tutorials/tutorial-rollup.md

 {"timestamp":"2018-01-01T01:01:59Z","srcIP":"1.1.1.1", "dstIP":"2.2.2.2","packets":11,"bytes":5780}
 ```

-Druid combines the three rows into the following during rollup:
+Druid combines the three rows into one during rollup:

 | `__time` | `srcIP` | `dstIP` | `bytes` | `count` | `packets` |
 | -- | -- | -- | -- | -- | -- |
 | `2018-01-01T01:01:00.000Z` | `1.1.1.1` | `2.2.2.2` | `35,937` | `3` | `286` |

-The input rows have been grouped by the timestamp and dimension columns `{timestamp, srcIP, dstIP}` with sum aggregations on the metric columns `packets` and `bytes`.
+The input rows were grouped by the timestamp and dimension columns `{timestamp, srcIP, dstIP}` with sum aggregations on the metric columns `packets` and `bytes`.

-Before the grouping occurs, the timestamps of the original input data are bucketed/floored by minute, due to the `FLOOR(TIME_PARSE("timestamp") TO MINUTE)` function in the query.
+Before the grouping occurs, the timestamps of the original input data are bucketed (floored) by minute, due to the `FLOOR(TIME_PARSE("timestamp") TO MINUTE)` expression in the query.

 Consider the two events in the original input data that occur over the course of minute `2018-01-01T01:02`: